 Long Mantra

 This mantra is one that I have received several inquiries about, questioning the wisdom of making it available.
 I am sympathetic to these concerns.
 This mantra is from the Anuttara Yoga Tantra - the most esoteric and generally speaking most secret level of Tibetan Buddhism.
 While the lower (or outer) Tantras are often treated as open and accessible to the public, many people consider this mantra to be "secret".
 It is something of an open secret however as there are several books which reveal it, and many internet sites.
-Andy Weber, a very well known Western practitioner of Tibetan artistic traditions, has made the mantra into a postcard.
+Andy Weber, a very well known Western practitioner of Tibetan artistic traditions, has made the mantra into a postcard!

 In the Western Buddhist Order we do not necessarily approach mantra on the terms of Tibetan Tantric Buddhism - I am working on an account of this approach but it is not yet ready.
 That said, Dharmacari Vessantara, our foremost authority on these matters, has been one of those expressing misgivings.
 At present I am inclined to leave the mantra here, but will entertain further feedback, and leave open the possibility of removing it.
+I have taken pains to make sure my rendition is at least accurate and reliable as to spelling which other websites have not.

-From traditional point of view this mantra should be used under the guidance of a qualified teacher.
+From the traditional point of view this mantra should be used under the guidance of a qualified teacher.
 Especially if you are involved in a Tibetan Tradition you should consult your Buddhist teacher if you want to use this mantra in your practice.
-Vajrayoginī practices require specific initiations and carry heavy samaya vows.
+Vajrayoginī practices require specific initiations and carry samaya vows.

 Siddhaṃ